 Ever take your hockey gloves off and they leave an unpleasant, if not rancid, smell on your hands?
 That’s the smell we’re talking about.
 Cleaning your hockey gloves is important, as is cleaning every piece of your gear for both goalies and those who skate out.
 Yes, even coaches!

 We’ve been asked these questions literally thousands of times here at Goalie Coaches.
 The short answer is, get ready to get a bit smelly.
-Cleaning your goalie equipment is a challenge, there’s a reason goalies don’t do it often.
+Whether you’re cleaning your goalie equipment just trying to figure out how to clean hockey gear, finding the motivation to actually go through with it is a challenge.
+There’s a reason hockey parents don’t do it often.

 And nope, it’s not because we’re extremely lazy.

 Here’s how to clean hockey gear 101 (the quick version)

 - Add OxiClean (stain and odor remover) to tub

 - Put all gear you’d like washed in tub

 - Remove gear from tub, drain water

 Easier said than done, yeah?
 We’ll go over what this looks like in detail below.